 Loss of gum tissue can cause discomfort and pain, as well as making the individual feel self-conscious or embarrassed.
 Fortunately, there is often a way to treat this issue.
-Receding gums treatment is most often performed by a specialist periodontist, in order for it to be safe and effective.
+Receding gums treatment is usually performed by a specialist periodontist (specialist in gum treatments), in order for it to be safe and effective.

 Gum recession can be caused by a number of issues.
 The most common causes are:

 It is not always easy to spot the signs of receding gums, as often it happens slowly over a long period of time.
 However, your dentist may be able to identify receding gums in their early stages.
 Some symptoms to look out for are loose teeth, exposed roots, a rough tooth texture along the gum line, teeth appearing longer than usual, and increasing gaps in the teeth.
 Additionally, patients may notice signs that could seem unrelated.
 These include sensitive teeth, sore or swollen gums, bleeding from the gums, and also bad breath.

 Receding gums treatment can vary depending on the cause of the problem and its severity.
 Our registered specialist Periodontist will be able to identify and treat the issue accordingly.